 When do I Need to File P11D?

 Filing the P11D form is one of the employers’ year-end duties.
-This form must be filed by 6th July following the end of the tax year on 5th April.
-So, for the year 6th April 2021 to 5th April 2022, this form must be filed by 6th July 2022.
+This form must be filed by the 6th July following the end of the tax year on the 5th April.
+So, for the year 6th April 2023 to 5th April 2024, this form must be filed by 6th July 2024.

 P11D Deadlines and Late Filing Penalties

 Forms P11D and P11D(b) should be filed by the 6th of July following the tax year.
-The P11D late filing penalty is similar to those issued for the late filing of the employer annual return.
-You’re given about two weeks more to file them after 6th July.
+The late filing penalty is similar to those issued for the late filing of the employer’s annual return.
+You’re given about two weeks more to file them after the 6th of July.
 If not submitted after two weeks, a penalty of £100 is issued per month or part month the return is late, for every 50 employees.

 Additionally, if there’s a deliberate or careless mistake in the form, you could be charged a penalty.
 Plus, penalties and interest might be incurred, if you make the payments late.